GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 A few GMT tools require that the two horizontal dimensions be specified in meters.
 One example is
 :doc:`grdfft` which must compute the 2-D
-Fourier transform of a grid and evaluate wavenumbers in the proper units (1/meter).
+Fourier transform of a grid and evaluate wave numbers in the proper units (1/meter).
 There are two situations where the user may need to change the coordinates of the grid passed to such programs: